Hygelac

+Historical identification

 The raid to Frisia enabled N. F. S. Grundtvig to approximate the date of Hygelac's death to c.
-516, because a raid to France under a King Chlochilaicus, king of the Danes, is mentioned by Gregory of Tours.
-In that source he is recorded as invading the Frankish Kingdoms during the reign of Theodericus I (died 534), the son of Clovis ("Chlodovechus"), the king of the Franks in the early sixth century, and was killed in the ensuing chaos after the Scandinavian raiders were caught by the sudden appearance of a military response force led by Theodebertus, the son of Theodericus.
-Gregory of Tours calls this king Chlochilaicus Danish.
-He is called the king of Getae (rex Getarum) in the Liber Monstrorum and king of the Goths (rege Gotorum) in Liber historiae Francorum.
-After cutting the Geatish danger, the rest of the survivors took to sea in such disordered haste that they left their dead on the field, including their king.
-The Franks must have taken back whatever had been taken in pillage as well as spoils of the battlefield; and it is reported by Gregory that they found the Scandinavian monarch (Hygelac)'s corpse so awe-inspiring due his extraordinary height—which is implied by his name, perhaps a sobriquet like Longshanks (Edward I) and not his real one—that as a pagan barbarian not entitled to burial, his remains were exposed for a long time in the nearest Merovingian Court as a curiosity, following the usual triumphal trophy exhibition customary after battle or pirate captures.
+516, because a raid to France under a Danish King Chlochilaicus is mentioned by Gregory of Tours.
+In that source he is recorded as invading the Frankish Kingdoms during the reign of Theodericus I (died 534), the son of Clovis ("Chlodovechus"), the king of the Franks in the early sixth century, and was killed in the ensuing chaos after the Scandinavian raiders were caught by the sudden appearance of a military response force led by Theodericus I’s son, Theodebertus.
+After the defeat the rest of the survivors took to sea in such disordered haste that they left their dead on the field, including their king.
+The Franks must have taken back whatever had been taken in pillage as well as spoils of the battlefield; and it is reported by Gregory that they found the corpse of Chlochilaicus so awe-inspiring due his extraordinary height, that, as a pagan barbarian not entitled to burial, his remains were exposed for a long time in the nearest Merovingian Court as a curiosity, following the usual triumphal trophy exhibition customary after battle or pirate captures.

+While Gregory calls him a king of the Danes, the much younger Liber historiae Francorum instead calls him a king of the Goths (rege Gotorum), agreeing with Beowulf.

+Transmission to England

+There are two theories on how the account of the Frankish raid came to be preserved in the English epic Beowulf, and they have a bearing upon the date assigned to the poem.

+Oral transmission

+One view considers the account to have been kept alive by the oral tradition of heroic poetry until it was included in the epos.
+That Hygelac was known in England already in the early eighth century is seen by the Liber Monstrorum ("Book of Monsters"), where he is referred to as Higlacus:

+Leonard Neidorf argues that the authors of Beowulf and the Liber Monstrorum must have been relying on a shared oral legendary tradition ultimately stemming from Scandinavia, since they could not have reconstructed the etymologically accurate forms Higlac and Hygelac based on the garbled Frankish Chlochilaicus.

+Literary transmission

-There are two theories on how the account of Chlochilaicus' raid came to be preserved in the epic Beowulf, and they have a bearing upon the date assigned to the poem.
-It may date to the early 8th century, but some have suggested that it was composed as late as the 10th century, the date of the sole surviving manuscript.
-One view considers the account to have kept alive by the oral tradition of heroic poetry until it was included in the epos.
-It has also been suggested that the poem is dependent on Liber historiae Francorum (727), because it mentions the Attoarii, which in Beowulf become Hetware.
+Other scholars have instead suggested that the episode shows that Beowulf was composed as late as the 10th century, the date of the sole surviving manuscript.
+It has been suggested that the poem is in fact dependent on the Liber historiae Francorum, because it mentions the Attoarii, which in Beowulf become Hetware.
 One scholar considers it to be inconceivable that independent oral tradition would have faithfully transmitted such a detail.
-Walter Goffart estimated that Beowulf could not have been written with these historical details before 923.
+German historian Walter Goffart estimated that Beowulf could not have been written with these historical details before 923.